Weekly review of Azerbaijan's oil market

 Azerbaijani oil prices have fluctuated this week, Trend reports.

-The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Gunashli (ACG) field, equaled $105.55 per barrel, having lowered by $3.06 (2.81 percent) compared to the previous price.
+The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Gunashli (ACG) field, equaled $107.79 per barrel, having risen by $2.24 (2.12 percent) compared to the previous price.

-The average price of Azeri LT FOB Ceyhan totaled $106.76 per barrel this week, up by 20 cents (0.18 percent) compared to the previous indicator.
+The average price of Azeri LT FOB Ceyhan totaled $106.48 per barrel this week, down by 28 cents (0.26 percent) compared to the previous indicator.

-The average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk reached $66.36 per barrel this week, which is 56 cents (0.85 percent) more than in the previous week.
+The average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk reached $66.85 per barrel this week, which was 49 cents (0.74 percent) more than in the previous week.

 Azerbaijan sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk oil pipeline.